English

 English: Guided Reading

-Children from Year 2 up to Year 6 engage in daily guided reading lessons.
+Children from Year 2 up to Year 6 have whole-class guided reading lessons.
 Each week, the children read a different high-quality text or text extract and are taught to 'pull apart' the vocabulary of the text and apply key reading skills such as summarising, retrieving, inference and prediction skills alongside others.
-More details of our approach to guided reading can be found in our English Overview document.

 Wider Reading Across the Curriculum